 FACT: Bryan was 36 when he was nominated to for the Democratic ticket over the incumbent Grover Cleveland and became the youngest presidential nominee of a major party in American history.

 FACT: Bryan also formally received the nominations of the Populist Party and the Silver Republican Party.
 In those days there were progressive Republicans.
 We should not forget that both parties used to have conservative and progressive factions.
 See the history of the American political parties.

 William Jennings Bryan, Father of The Progressive Era

-Yes, William McKinley was “an elite”, but he also had a slight progressive streak.
-However, McKinley was a conservative compared to his VP the other father of Progressivism Teddy Roosevelt.
+William McKinley was “an elite,” but he also had a slight progressive streak.
+However, McKinley was conservative compared to his VP the other father of Progressivism Teddy Roosevelt.

-Sadly, McKinley was assassinated, while fortunately Teddy rose to power…. and for many historians this officially begins the progressive era that William Jennings Bryan started back in 1896.
+Sadly, McKinley was assassinated, and Teddy Roosevelt rose to power.
+For many historians, this officially begins the progressive era that William Jennings Bryan started back in 1896.

 Following the assassination of President McKinley in September 1901, Roosevelt, at age 42, succeeded to the office, becoming the youngest United States President in history.
 Leading his party and country into the Progressive Era, he championed his “Square Deal” domestic policies, promising the average citizen fairness, breaking of trusts, regulation of railroads, and pure food and drugs.

 Roosevelt was reelected in 1904 where he faced off against the Bourbon Democrat Alton B. Parker (showing us that Democrats, not just W.J. are losing elections).